valantic/vue-template/README.md

 #### `e-`

-Marks an **element** "component" which itself doesn't contain an other component/element (except for scoped ones) but can be part of an other component.
+Marks an **element** "component" which itself (in general) doesn't contain an other component/element (except for scoped ones) but can be part of an other component.

 #### `l-`